OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/data/use_case/use_cases.md

 > Example

-- Ex: mesure the distance (Euclidian distance) between a plant and a leaf
+- Ex: Measure the distance (Euclidean distance) between a plant and a leaf
 - Two entity
 	- Plant
 	- Leaf